kubewarden/docs/src/contribution-guide/suggesting-an-improvement.md

 ## How do I make my contribution count?

-No contribution is big or small!
-However, to ensure that the community derives maximum value we'd request you to follow the below when reporting an issue:
+No contribution is too big or small!
+However, to ensure that the community derives maximum value, we request that you follow the below when reporting an issue:

 - Focus on providing a clear description of the issue.
 Some key points to consider would be specifically describing what is missing, outdated, erroneous, or requires qualitative/technical improvement.
 - Detailing the specific impact the issue has on users.